Darrell Green: Professional career

-Green was the last player selected in the first round (28th overall) of the 1983 NFL Draft by the Washington Redskins.
+Green was the last player selected in the first round (28th overall) of the 1983 NFL draft by the Washington Redskins.
 The first time he touched the ball, during a pre-season game against the Atlanta Falcons, he returned a punt 61 yards for a touchdown.
 During his first regular-season game, he made his first big play when he ran down running back Tony Dorsett of the Dallas Cowboys to prevent a touchdown.
 Green started all 16 regular season games during his rookie season and finished fourth on the team in tackles with 109 and led the team in solo tackles with 79.
 He was runner-up for the Associated Press NFL Rookie of the Year Award.

 During the strike-shortened 1987 season, the Redskins went 11–4 and Green had a very successful year.
 He registered a career-high three interceptions in a game against the Detroit Lions on November 15, 1987.
-Two of his more notable performances occurred in that post season.
+Two of his more notable performances occurred in that postseason.
 One happened during a divisional playoff game against the Chicago Bears, where he returned a punt 52 yards for the game-winning touchdown.
 Green tore rib cartilage while vaulting over a tackler during the return, but he merely grabbed his side and kept running until he scored.
 Then in the 1987 NFC Championship game, on a pivotal fourth-down play at the Washington goal line with 56 seconds remaining, Green knocked away a pass intended for Minnesota's Darrin Nelson to secure a Redskins 17–10 victory that enabled the team to go to Super Bowl XXII.

 Green was also successful in the 1990s.
 In 1997, Green returned an interception 83 yards for a touchdown against the Philadelphia Eagles, which was the longest return of his career.
 Then on December 13, 1997, he played in his 217th career game as a Redskin, breaking Monte Coleman's record for games played.
 In a 1999 game against the Arizona Cardinals, he intercepted his 50th NFL pass against Jake Plummer at FedExField.

 In the last game of his career on December 29, 2002, Green and the Redskins defeated the Dallas Cowboys 20–14 at FedExField.
 During the game, he returned a punt on a reverse from Champ Bailey for 35 yards which is the longest gain of any kind for a player his age (42 years, 327 days).